rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - region - AzureNativeRegion: The azure region.
     - subscriptionId - System.String: Subscription ID.
 - Returns ZrsAvailabilityReply.
+### jobinfo
+Information about a job running on CDM.
+Note that some types of jobs cannot be queries using this field.
+Refer to `JobType` enum to see which jobs types are available.
+Only users with Admin or Owner roles are allowed to access the field.

+- There is a single argument of type JobInfoRequest.
+- Returns JobInfo.
 ### knowledgebasearticle
 A knowledge base article.